Nutro Natural Choice Limited Ingredient Diet Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 The Bottom Line

-Judging by its ingredients alone, Nutro Natural Choice Limited Ingredient Diet dog food looks like an above average dry product.
+Judging by its ingredients alone, Nutro Natural Choice Limited Ingredient Diet looks like an average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.